simplymichael/kommerce/README.md

 - Styled Components

 ## Available Features
-- Clean and responsive interface, plays well on Laptop, tablet and mobile phone devices
+- Clean and responsive interface, plays well on Laptop, tablet and smartphone devices
 - Pre-nav
-    - login and registration links
+    - Login and registration links
+    - Search form
     - Smart cart link
         - displays a count of the unique products in the cart,
         - click to navigate to cart page
 - Top Navigation
     - category links
-    - search form
 - Footer
     - Contact information
     - Social media links